Skip to content

 Gameplay

+I always start with a summary of how a game works and what it is like to play the game.
 I will try my best to avoid spoiling anything.
 But if the game is a story heavy, I will briefly explain what it is about.

+I go over how fun I think the game is and other related things.
+I consider factors such as how good the controls of the game are.
 As a gamer, I tend to focus how games feel to play compared to how they look or how nice of a story they have.
 So expect huge paragraphs of text in these sections.

 I will factor in any annoyances this game might have if any.